 Pupils at St. Peter’s have the opportunity to participate in a wide range of extra-curricular activities that take place during and after school.
 The importance of such activities should not be underestimated and they are a defining feature of life at St. Peter’s, exemplifying our holistic approach to learning, leading as they do, to esteem-raising individual, and team, success.
 An up to date list of clubs is provided prior to the start of each term so that pupils can sign up.
-Please read on to find out about some of the clubs that have been run previously…

 Netball Club introduces children to High 5s netball, an entry game of netball designed specifically for children, aged 9 - 11.
 This game is a great way for children to get active and enjoy themselves whilst learning and improving key netball skills.
-There are opportunities for children to play in friendly netball matches against other NEARS teams and participate in netball festivals.
+There are again opportunities for children to play in friendly netball matches against other NEARS teams and participate in netball festivals.

 Multiskills offered children the opportunity to try out a range of different sporting activities in a quest to find a favourite.
 Each week an action packed session offered activities ranging from volleyball and bowling to disc golf and speed stacking.